keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 There are many other Keptn metrics.

-## Make DORA metrics more user friendly
+## Step 7: Make DORA metrics more user friendly

 It is much more user friendly to provide dashboards for metrics, logs and traces.
 So let's install new Observability components to help us: